Spain in the Eurovision Song Contest 2025: After Eurovision

 Just after Eurovision, RTVE and Melody canceled their upcoming events so she could have a few days to rest.
-These included a joint press conference and an interview on La revuelta, both scheduled for 19 May 2025, which led to all sorts of speculation in the Spanish media.
-On 26 May, they held the press conference at Prado del Rey, amidst great national media attention, where they discussed their participation in Eurovision, expressed their gratitude for the support they had received, and where Melody expressed her disagreement with RTVE over some of the decisions made.
-The press conference was broadcast on RTVE play, streamed on numerous digital media outlets, and covered live not only on La familia de la tele on La 1, but also on rival television shows in the other Spanish major networks.
+These included a joint press conference and an interview on La revuelta, both scheduled for 19 May 2025, which sparked speculation in the Spanish media.
+On 26 May, RTVE held a press conference at Prado del Rey where they discussed Melody's participation, expressed their gratitude for the support they had received; Melody expressed her disagreement with RTVE over some of the decisions made.
+The press conference was broadcast on RTVE Play, streamed on numerous digital media outlets, and covered live not only on La familia de la tele on La 1, but also on rival television shows in the other Spanish major networks.

-Following a disagreement between Melody and La revuelta team over the way they reacted on the show to her absence, she refused to appear on it.
+Following a disagreement between Melody and the La revuelta team over the way they reacted to her absence, she refused to appear on the show.
 On 4 June, she made her first television appearance after Eurovision instead on the rival talk show El Hormiguero on Antena 3, attracting 2.443 million viewers and a 19.9% share in average.
 She opened the show with a live medley of "Esa diva" and her new single "El apagón", marking the first time in the show's history that a guest began the program by performing, after which she was interviewed.
 As a result of this, RTVE added a clause to the rules of Benidorm Fest 2026, which were published on 4 June, extending to two months after Eurovision its decision-making power over which interviews its future representative will give.
 Media immediately dubbed this clause the "Melody Clause".

+Due to the Gaza war which has brought 's participation in the contest into controversy, on 4 December 2025, RTVE announced it would not compete in or broadcast the after Israel was permitted to compete.
+This marks the first time Spain has not participated in the contest since its 1961 debut.